APN-Pucky/hPMML/docsrc/pmml_support.rst

 PMML Support
 ************

-Here are listed the PMML v4 elements currently supported by cPMML.
+Here are listed the PMML v4 elements currently supported by hPMML.

 =================
 General Structure